edgedb/rfcs/text/1015-full-text-search.rst

 2) Expand a single search call into several calls, each of them targeting only one table.
 This avoid data duplication, but is much harder to implement.

-The ``DocVector`` type is needed to declare the signatures of special functions like ``weight`` and ``language``, but is never meant to be used directly in queries.
+The ``document`` type is needed to declare the signatures of special function like ``with_options``, but is never meant to be used directly in queries.
 In fact, in all likelihood, it may never have any instances of actual values, because these values are used exclusively by the compiler and generally decomposed into their individual components and then the components are compiled (often as literals) into the specific underlying indexes.

 Query DSL